fischermoseley/manta/doc/alternatives.md

-There's quite a few FPGA debugging tools out there, and it may happen that your needs are better met by another tool.
+There's quite a few FPGA debugging tools out there, and it may happen that your needs are better met by another tool!
 This section aims to provide a list of alternatives, in hopes that you're able to be confident in your debugging flow.

 ## Open Source Tools